AntonLueders/NpT_MC_Anisotropic_Particles/README.md

 - **lambda:** Scaling factor used to deform the regular polygons.

 Note that the word and number separation in the input file should be done with the **tab key** (the program is only tested for this case).

+ <a id="Data"></a>
+# How to interprete the generated data

+All simulation programs in this repository output a single data file:

+- *Position_For_Ovito.xyz:* This file stores the particle configurations.
+Every "rate" MC sweeps, the center coordinates are stored in this file.
+The last column of the data file contains the current total area of the simulation box, which is needed to calculate the average particle density.

+To visualize the configurations of the system, it is suggested to use external software that can interpret the xyz position files.
+For this, *VMD* [Humphrey et al. J. Mol.
+Graph.
+1996] or *OVITO* [https://www.ovito.org/] can be used.

  <a id="Disclaimer"></a>
 # Disclaimer